Greater Pittsburgh

 4. Print out personalized calendars

-Food Bank clients mostly have mobile phones (android), which they can use to access the Food Bank website directly.
-The website is responsive and thus does not differ much from desktop designs except having finger-friendly designs such as larger buttons.
+Food Bank clients mostly have android mobile phones, which they can use to access the Food Bank website directly.
+We created responsive and finger-friendly designs.

 EVALUATION